 - What’s the best way to hold eye contact?

 - How about body language; how should I be communicating?

 - How do I broach the subject of exclusivity with a woman I’ve been dating the past few weeks?

-There’s no uniform answer to any of them (although we have plenty of suggestions for how to communicate with women), and we treat each case with tremendous care.
+There’s no uniform answer to any of them (although we have plenty of suggestions for how to communicate with women), and we treat each case with loving care.

 Yet there are certain skills all guys can develop to become more successful in their dating lives.

-Ready to learn not only how to get out of the friend zone but how to avoid getting there in the first place?
+Ready to learn not only how to stay out of the friend zone but how to avoid getting there in the first place?